pombredanne/bocadillo/docs/guides/ingredients/problem.md

 # Problem statement

-Before we discuss how to use fixtures, let's see what kind of problem they were made to solve exactly.
+Before we discuss how to use ingredients, let's see what kind of problem they were made to solve exactly.

 ## Example: caching powered by Redis